Hong Kong marks handover to China with ceremony and protests

 She insisted the government has good intentions, but said "I will learn the lesson and ensure that the government's future work will be closer and more responsive to the aspirations, sentiments and opinions of the community."

-Security guards pushed a pro-democracy lawmaker out of the room as she shouted at Lam to resign.
+Security guards pushed a pro-democracy lawmaker out of the room as she shouted at Lam to resign and withdraw the "evil" legislation.

-A march planned for Monday afternoon is expected to be larger than usual because the extradition bill has awakened broader fears that China is eroding Hong Kong's freedoms.
+A march planned for Monday afternoon was expected to be larger than usual because the extradition bill has awakened broader fears that China is eroding freedoms and rights guaranteed for 50 years under a "one country, two systems" framework.
 Two earlier marches against the legislation drew more than a million people, according to organizer estimates.

+The government has suspended debate on the bill indefinitely, but protest leaders want the legislation formally withdrawn and Lam's resignation.
+They also are demanding an independent inquiry into police actions during a June 12 protest, when officers used tear gas and rubber bullets to disperse protesters who blocked entry to the legislature on the day debate on the bill had been scheduled to resume.

+The police say the use of force was justified, but have since adopted softer tactics, even as protesters besieged police headquarters in recent days, pelting it with eggs and spray-painting slogans on its outer walls.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.